 Did you know that dogs age 7 – 15 years faster than you?
 So an annual vet check is equivalent of a human going to the doctor’s office once every 7– 15 years!
-A lot can happen in this time, so we recommend a yearly check-up to help us detect any health issues early, in order to provide effective treatment options.
+A lot can happen in this time.
+We recommend a yearly check-up to help us detect any health issues early in order to provide effective treatment options.
 This will ensure they maintain a healthy life.
-However, for senior dogs, it is recommended they visit at least twice yearly because, like people, their health problems increase in severity and frequency with age.
+However, for senior dogs, it is recommended they visit at least twice yearly.
+Like people, their health problems increase in severity and frequency with age.

 Getting your puppy off to a healthy start is very important for their long-term health.

-We encourage regular check ups and vaccinations during early life.
+We encourage regular checkups and vaccinations during early life.
 We can also advise and organise nutrition and parasite management during the early months.
-Desexing will be discussed and mircochipping will be recommended for easy, permanent and cost efficient identification for the new family member.
+Desexing will be discussed and microchipping will be recommended for easy, permanent and cost-effective identification for the new family member.

 - At Pet Doctor we offer FREE first puppy checks for new puppy owners with puppies under 6 months of age (breeders excluded).